Medication Assisted Treatment

 Serving Milwaukee Wisconsin and all surrounding areas.

-All of our physicians are licensed to treat and prescribe medications for various addiction disorders.
-All our physicians are specially trained and experienced in prescribing Suboxone ® for opioid dependence.
+All of our prescribers are licensed to treat and prescribe medications for various addiction disorders.
+All our prescribers are specially trained and experienced in prescribing Suboxone ® for opioid dependence.

 Suboxone, & Vivitrol